 - The landlord must have legal cause for eviction, which is specified as non-payment of rent, violation of rental agreement or lease, and illegal activities.

 - The landlord or landowner must send the squatter an eviction notice.
-It is required that these notices give the squatters 7 days to vacate the premises.
-There is also an option called the Seven-Day Notice to Remedy, which informs the squatter that they have seven days to remedy the situation or they will be subject to eviction.
+For issues such as nonpayment of rent or illegal activities the landlord may issue a 7-Day Notice to Quit the premises.
+There is also an option called the 7-Day Notice to Comply, which informs the squatter that they have seven days to remedy the situation or they will be subject to eviction.
 (AL Code § 35-9A-421).

-- If the squatter refuses to leave after the 7 days are up, the landlord must file an eviction action with the court.
+- If the squatter refuses to leave after the seven days are up, the landlord must file an eviction action with the court.

 While this process may seem unfair to a landlord or landowner, going through these steps will stop a squatter from attempting to make an adverse possession claim.
 That’s because treating the squatter like a tenant removes the “hostile” condition of the adverse possession guideline.

-Here are some additional steps you can take to have squatters removed from your premises.
+Here are some additional steps an owner can take to have squatters removed from the premises.